delucis/v3.chrisswithinbank.net/events/_posts/2019-02-15-impuls-competition-klangforum.md

   shortaddress: Graz, Austria
   address: Waagner-Biro-Straße 98a, 8020 Graz, Austria
 works:
-  - new work
+  - this line comes from the past
 premiere:
-  - new work
+  - this line comes from the past
 programme:
   - composer: Nuno Costa
     work: new work